Turkish involvement in the Syrian civil war

-Turkey's involvement in the Syrian civil war began diplomatically and later escalated militarily.
-Initially, Turkey condemned the Syrian government at the outbreak of civil unrest in Syria during the spring of 2011. the Turkish government's involvement gradually evolved into military assistance for the Free Syrian Army in July 2011, border clashes in 2012, and direct military interventions in 2016–17, in 2018, in 2019, 2020, and in 2022.
-The military operations have resulted in the Turkish occupation of northern Syria since August 2016.
-In December 2024 Turkish proxy forces were involved in the 2024 Syrian rebel offensive toppled the Assad regime in Damascus with the US support, turning into the most influencial party to the conflict.
+Turkish involvement in the Syrian civil war began diplomatically and later escalated militarily.
+After a decade of relatively friendly relations with Syria from 2000 to 2010, Turkey condemned Syrian president Bashar al-Assad over the violent crackdown on protests in 2011 and, from the beginning of the war, Turkey trained defectors of the Syrian Army in its territory under the supervision of the Turkish National Intelligence Organization (MİT), among whom emerged the Free Syrian Army (FSA) in July 2011.
+The Turkish government's involvement further evolved into border clashes in 2012, and direct military interventions in 2016–20 and 2022, resulting in the Turkish occupation of northern Syria since August 2016.
+In December 2024, Turkish proxy forces were involved in the 2024 Syrian rebel offensive which toppled the Assad regime in Damascus, becoming one of the most influential parties during the conflict.

-After a decade of relatively friendly relations with Syria from 2000 to 2010, Turkey condemned Syrian president Bashar al-Assad over the violent crackdown on protests in 2011 and later that year joined a number of other countries demanding his resignation.
-From the beginning of the war, Turkey trained defectors of the Syrian Army in its territory under the supervision of the Turkish National Intelligence Organisation (MİT), among whom emerged the Free Syrian Army (FSA) in July 2011.
-In May 2012, the Turkish National Intelligence Organisation began arming and training the FSA and provided them with a base of operations.
-Furthermore, Turkey until 2016 had followed a ¨softer¨ approach to the Syrian Civil War by using more diplomatic means such as through international diplomacy and targeted sanctions.
+Until 2016, Turkey had addressed the Syrian civil war through international diplomacy and targeted sanctions.
 Tensions between Syria and Turkey significantly worsened after Syrian forces shot down a Turkish fighter jet in June 2012, and border clashes erupted in October 2012.
-On 24 August 2016, the Turkish Armed Forces began a direct military intervention into Syria by declaring Operation Euphrates Shield, mainly targeting the Islamic State of Iraq and the Levant.
-It had also fulfilled other pre-existing Turkish policy goals such as in limiting the influx of the Refugees of the Syrian civil war.
+On 24 August 2016, the Turkish Armed Forces began a direct military intervention into Syria by declaring Operation Euphrates Shield, mainly targeting the Islamic State of Iraq and the Levant (ISIL).
+It had also fulfilled other pre-existing Turkish policy goals, such as limiting the influx of the refugees of the Syrian civil war.